mmfrenkel/cs6111-project3/README.md

 5. Remove columns that contain duplicate information/identifiers: The original dataset was not fully normalized; for example, the dataset included a unique DOHMH identifier for the restaurant as well as the restaurant's name.
-If we ran the association rules program on this data, we would almost certainly get the uninteresting result that a restaurant's DOHMH identifier implies the restaurant name.
+If we ran the association rules program on this data, we would almost certainly get the uninteresting result that a restaurant's DOHMH identifier implied the restaurant name.
  The same is true for the violation code/description and zipcode/borough.
 Hence, we decided to remove columns that did not provide any new information.
-6. Remove unhelpful columns: We removed any columns that contained information that was either (a) incomplete or (b) did not contain a diverse set of information.
+6. Remove unhelpful columns: We also removed any columns that contained information that was either (a) incomplete or (b) did not contain a diverse set of information.
 For example, the `GRADE` column of the original dataset was incomplete; since we were more interested in the relationship between borough/restaurant/cuisine and violations, and not in the final grade, we were comfortable removing this column.
-As another example, consider the `ACTION` and `INSPECTION TYPE` columns: there were only a few, limited options for these values and most of the rows had the same value.
-This meant that association rules were inevitably going to be generated, despite the fact that they would not likely be interesting results.
-As a result you can see several iterations of the dataset in `/project3/data/` that reflect our iterations of cleaning and simplifying the data over time.
+As another example, consider the `ACTION` and `INSPECTION TYPE` columns.
+There were only a few, limited options for these values and most of the rows had the same value.
+This meant that these "items" would inevitably result in association rules, despite the fact that they would not likely be interesting results.
+As a result you can see several iterations of the dataset in `/project3/data/` that reflect our iterations of cleaning and simplifying the data over time for this reason.

-Note: A subset of explicit cleaning steps outlined above is available here: `/project3/data/data_clean_up_restaurants.sql`.
+Note: A subset of explicit cleaning steps outlined above is also available here: `/project3/data/data_clean_up_restaurants.sql`.

 ### ii.
 Internal Design

-Users interact with our program through the "cli layer", which acts as a user-friendly wrapper for the underlying `DataMiner` class.
+Users interact with our program through the "cli layer", which serves as a user-friendly wrapper for the underlying `DataMiner` class.
 The cli layer is able to perform some rudimentary validation on the parameters to the program and provide some helpful suggestions for how to use the tool.
 The cli layer is also responsible for handling I/O (reading in files and printing out results to the user).
 See section **V. Run** to see more information on how users interact with the cli layer.

-Once a path to a valid `.csv` is obtained, the cli layer read in the specified .csv file as a pandas dataframe and passes it, along with the minimum support and confidence specifications, to an instance of the `DataMiner` class.
+Once a path to a valid `.csv` is obtained, the cli layer reads in the specified .csv file as a pandas dataframe and passes it, along with the minimum support and confidence specifications, to an instance of the `DataMiner` class.
 The `DataMiner` instance is then called upon to generate the large itemsets for the data just the minimum support (`min_supp`) provided as a support threshold.

 In order to generate large itemsets, the `DataMiner` uses the a-priori algorithm outlined in Section 2.1.1 Agrawal and Srikant (1994).
 The algorithm proceeds as follows:
-1. Determine large 1-itemsets (k = 1, i.e., the first pass through the data) by looking at each individual item, counting the number of occurrences, and keeping only items with support >= min_supp.
+1. Determine large 1-itemsets (k = 1, the first pass through the data) by looking at each individual item, counting the number of occurrences, and keeping only items with support >= min_supp.
 2. For each future iteration (k > 1), the pass occurs in two phases:
-    1. Determine the candidate k-itemsets via the `DataMiner` class' `_apriori_gen` function.
+    1. Determine the candidate k-itemsets via the `DataMiner` class' `_apriori_gen()` function.
 This function itself has two primary steps.
 In the `join` step, the large (k-1)-itemsets are joined with itself in a SQL-like fashion to generate candidates.
-Then, in the `prune` step, any candidates that have a subset that is not large are removed.
+Then, in the `prune` step, any candidates that have a subset that was not in the large (k-1)-itemsets are removed.
 This utilizes the key, basic intuition behind the a-priori algorithm that any subset of a large itemset must also be large.
-    2. Determine which of the candidate k-itemsets are "large" by scanning the database to determine the support for each candidate.
+    2. Determine which of the pruned, candidate k-itemsets are "large" by scanning the database to determine the support for each candidate.
 Note that we did not implement the subset function from Section 2.1.1 of Agrawal and Srikant (1994) and instead use a simpler approach of comparing elements within each transaction with the candidate itemset contents.
 Only candidate k-itemsets that reach the support threshold are kept around to serve as the "seed" for the next itemset iteration.
 3. Through each iteration, a dictionary mapping larget itemsets to count in the database is updated.
-This allows the support for each large itemset to be stored for the next step of data processing, the generation of assocation rules.
+This allows the support for each large itemset to be easily calculated in the next step of processing, the generation of association rules.
 4. Once there are no more large itemsets to consider, the loop stops and all large itemsets are returned.

 Once the large itemsets are generated and returned back to the cli layer to be printed to the user,